-In a Learning and Development environment, you will spend much of your time behind a computer or in collaborative meetings with stakeholders, subject matter experts and team members.
-You may interact with sample members of the audience during the design and development process, but there is much less engagement with learners.
+In a Learning and Development environment, you could spend much of your time behind a computer or in collaborative meetings with stakeholders, subject matter experts, and team members.
+You may interact with sample members of the audience during the design and development process, but there is much less engagement with learners than when teaching.
 So first, think about whether you would find this type of work fulfilling.
 An alternative might be to seek work as a trainer or facilitator.

 Professional Development or Certificates

-I created a membership community, Mastering Instructional Design, for instructional designers of all skill levels to learn from and with each other.
-You may be surprised at how the social learning aspect can accelerate your progress.
-Many members are also enrolled in academic programs and find my courses to be complementary and more practical than those in academia.
+I created a membership community, Mastering Instructional Design, for people of all skill levels to learn and build instructional design skills.
+In a community, you may be surprised at how the social learning aspect can accelerate your progress.
+Many members are also enrolled in university programs and find my courses to be complementary and more practical than those in academia.

-I would also recommend getting familiar with eLearning production skills to build an online portfolio.
-If you do not want a job that involves eLearning development, demonstrate how you can solve specific workplace problems by including an analysis, design and storyboard documents in your portfolio.
+I would also recommend building an online portfolio.
+This allows you to demonstrate how you can solve specific workplace problems by including an analysis, design and storyboard documents in your portfolio.
 If you are interested in the tech side too, then add samples of your technology-based work (eLearning, learning portals, mobile learning, etc.).
 See How to Develop an Instructional Design Portfolio for more depth on this.

 Finally, think about ways you can network with others in the field.
-For example, join a professional association like The Learning Guild and/or ATD.
+Join a professional association like The Learning Guild and/or ATD.
 ATD has chapters in most larger cities in the US.
 Join a LinkedIn or Facebook group: Instructional Design Newbies (my group), Instructional Designers in Education and The Learning Guild are a few that come to mind.

-Should I go back to school and get a second Masters in Instructional Design?
-I have a Masters in Communication already.
+2. Should I go back to school and get a second Masters in Instructional Design?
+I already have a Masters in ______ .

-How can I get my first job in instructional design?
-All the listings ask for 3 years of experience.
+3. How can I get my first job in instructional design?
+All the listings ask for three years of experience.

-As to networking, there’s nothing like meeting with other professionals in person (or virtually), through associations like ATD, The Learning Guild, and ISPI.
-If there isn’t a chapter in your area, perhaps you can start a Meetup.
-Network online by joining one of the larger LinkedIn groups for instructional designers and stay active.
+- Network online by joining one of the larger LinkedIn groups for instructional designers and stay active.
 Create a personal learning network through social media (you can connect with me on Twitter via @elearningcoach).
-Also, listen to this Finding a Job in Instructional Design for advice on getting a job in instructional design and
+Also, listen to this Finding a Job in Instructional Design for advice on getting a job in instructional design.

 Similar to an artist’s portfolio, the hiring company wants to see examples of what you’ve done in the field.
 Pull together the best of your training plans, design documents, storyboards, manuals, and anything you have that shows how you shine.